AdobeDocs/experience-platform.en/help/xdm/schema/namespaces.md

 Namespacing allows you to define a field in one namespace as meaning something different than the same field in a different namespace.
 In practice, the namespace of a field indicates who created the field (such as standard XDM (Adobe), a vendor, or your organization).

-For example, consider an XDM schema that uses the [[!UICONTROL Personal Contact Details] mixin](../mixins/profile/personal-details.md), which has a standard `mobilePhone` field that exists in the `xdm` namespace.
+For example, consider an XDM schema that uses the [[!UICONTROL Personal Contact Details] field group](../field-groups/profile/demographic-details.md), which has a standard `mobilePhone` field that exists in the `xdm` namespace.
 In the same schema, you are also free to create a separate `mobilePhone` field under a different namespace (your [tenant ID](../api/getting-started.md#know-your-tenant_id)).
 Both of these fields can coexist together while having different underlying meanings or constraints.

 ## Namespacing syntax